Logitravel

 Tokyo - Mount Fuji - Kawaguchiko

-Breakfast at the hotel.
-We'll make our way towards the beautiful area of Mount Fuji, passing through stunning landscapes en route.
-First stop will be Arakurayama Sengen Park, with its breathtaking pagodas and stunning views of Mount Fuji.
-We'll then arrive in Kawaguchiko, an idyllic town with small houses, flowers and mountains next to a gorgeous lake.
-When we arrive, we'll explore the Fuji Sengen shrine.
-This magical place is the traditional departure point of the pilgrimage through the lofty forest up to the mountain.
-We'll give our thanks in the shrine for the chance to visit this wonderful place.
-We'll also take a boat trip on Lake Kawaguchiko.
-After , we'll begin our climb up to Mount Fuji on the road to the 5th station, which is surrounded by spectacular forests and scenery, ultimately reaching an altitude of 2,305 metres.
-Return journey to Kawaguchiko, with time to stroll around the lake.
-We'll stay in a ryokan (a traditional Japanese inn) and bathe in its onsen (hot spring).Traditional Japanese dinner included.
+Day 4: Breakfast at the hotel.
+We'll make our way towards the stunning area around Mount Fuji, passing by breathtaking landscapes en route.
+First stop will be Arakurayama Sengen Park, with its spectacular pagodas and outstanding views of Mount Fuji.
+Arrival in Fujikawaguchiko, an idyllic town with little houses, flowers and mountains next to a gorgeous lake.
+We'll meet when we arrive at the Fuji Sengen shrine.
+In this magical place with towering trees, the pilgrimage to the mountain traditionally began.
+We'll give our thanks at the shrine for the chance to visit this enchanting place.
+Boat trip on Lake Kawaguchiko also included.
+We'll then begin our climb up to Mount Fuji on the road to the fifth station, which is surrounded by spectacular forests and scenery, ultimately reaching an altitude of 2,305 metres.
+Return to Kawaguchiko, with time to stroll around the lake.
+We'll stay in a ryokan (traditional Japanese inn) and bathe in its onsen (hot spring).
+Traditional Japanese dinner included.

 Kyoto

-Includes: Breakfast
+Breakfast

 Kyoto - Nara - Osaka

-Breakfast.
+Day 7: Breakfast.
 We will go to Nara to visit the Buddhist temple of Todaiji, which dates back to the year 752, to marvel at its giant Buddha, and enjoy the park well known for its sacred deer.
 Lunch at a local restaurant.
 After lunch we will visit the Buddhist temple of Horyuji, a complex that brings together a seminary, monasteries and temples.
 Its main pagoda is one of the oldest preserved wooden buildings in the world and is considered the oldest Buddhist temple in Japan, besides being an important place of worship.
 Continue to Osaka.
 At night we will walk through the neighbourhood of Dotonbori, glistening with neon lights and buzzing with all sorts of nightlife.
-Overnight stay.
+Accommodation.

-Osaka - Engyo-ji - Himeji - Okayama
+Osaka - Himeji - Okayama

-Includes: BreakfastLunch
+BreakfastLunch

 Okayama - Kurashiki - Miyajima - Hiroshima